EXT-008: Acceptance, Receipt, and Acknowledgment of Gifts

 Acknowledging and Recording of Gifts:

-When a gift to the University is received, it must be forwarded within 24 hours to the Director of Gift Accounting, Office of Development and Public Affairs, or other approved gift-processing area, for recording, deposit, and acknowledgment of receipt.
-(See policy II.E.4, “Controlling Cash Items” for guidelines.)
+When a gift to the University is received, it must be forwarded within 24 hours to University Advancement Services, the Office of Advancement, or other approved gift-processing area, for recording, deposit, and acknowledgment of receipt.
+(See policy FIN-016: Receiving and Depositing Cash & Select Monetary Instruments for guidelines.)

-All gifts must be acknowledged to the donor by the appropriate dean, department head or administrative officer.
-The respective development officers of the department, project or related foundation must be notified of the gift immediately.
+All gifts must be acknowledged to the donor by the appropriate dean, department head, or administrative officer.
+The respective development officers of the department, project, or University-Associated Organization must be notified of the gift immediately.
 In this way, he or she may coordinate and document for all appropriate University files the stewardship procedures and ongoing administrative responsibilities of the University.
-The President will acknowledge gifts to the University or to any related foundation as considered appropriate.
+The President will acknowledge gifts to the University or to any University-Associated Organization as considered appropriate.

 Failure to comply with the requirements of this policy may compromise the University’s fundraising efforts and donor relations and may result in disciplinary action up to and including termination or expulsion in accordance with relevant University policies.

 Questions about this policy should be directed to the Office of University Advancement.